 exit-interface

-This command also does the same job just like an ip-address parameter but in different ways.
-It specifies the exit interface and tells the router that if it receives a packet for the destination specified by the previous parameter then exits that packet from this interface.
-Device connected on another end of this interface will take care of the packet.
+This command also does the same job just like an ip-address parameter, but in different ways.
+It specifies the exit interface and tells the router that if it receives a packet for the destination specified by the previous parameter, then it exits that packet from this interface.
+The device connected to the end of this interface will take care of the packet.

 Note:- One or both of ip-address and exit-interface must be used.